• Journal to the Self® One-day Retreat • July 14, 2018 • Holladay, Utah

 Keeping a diary of life events is just one approach to journaling.
 There are at least 20 journal-keeping techniques for different purposes, including creative expression, healing or personal growth, and even life or business management.

-The Journal to the Self® workshop is a 12-hour course that teaches a variety of journaling skills, including:
+The Journal to the Self® workshop teaches a variety of journaling skills, including:

 • Practical techniques, such as a life inventory, lists of 100, and clustering (mind mapping)